felipedallalana/R-workshop/content/home/hero.md

 **Modeling tools and techniques using R**

-A hands-on statistical modeling workshop using R, explorating tools from data analysis to model development, validation, and prediction.
+A hands-on statistical modeling workshop using R, exploring tools for data analysis, model development, validation, and prediction.